Toronto-Dominion Bank: Sponsorships

 Toronto-Dominion Bank, and its subsidiaries, are title sponsors for a number of sporting venues in Canada and the United States.
-TD Bank holds the naming rights to several multi-sport indoor arenas including TD Garden in Boston, Massachusetts.
+TD Bank holds the naming rights to several multi-sport indoor arenas, including TD Garden in Boston, Massachusetts.
 TD Banknorth acquired the naming rights for the Boston-based venue in 2005, with the venue being known as TD Banknorth Garden until 2007.
 After TD Banknorth was merged to form TD Bank, N.A., the venue dropped Banknorth from the name and was branded as TD Garden.
+The Boston Celtics and Boston Bruins, which play at the venue, announced a 20-year extension of the TD Garden naming rights deal in January 2023.
+The deal extends to 2045.

-Other indoor stadiums sponsored by TD Bank include TD Station in Saint John, New Brunswick; and TD Place Arena in Ottawa, Ontario.
+Other indoor stadiums sponsored by TD Bank include TD Station in Saint John, New Brunswick; TD Coliseum in Hamilton, TD Place Arena in Ottawa, Ontario, and TD Civic Centre in Brantford, Ontario.
 TD Place Arena forms a part of TD Place at Lansdowne Park.
 The bank also holds the naming rights to the outdoor stadium at TD Place, known as TD Place Stadium.
 Other outdoor stadiums sponsored by TD Bank include TD Stadium in London, Ontario, and TD Ballpark in Dunedin, Florida.

 Controversies

 In 2010, a suspicious customer trading at TD Bank in the UK was fined £750,000 (US$1.16 million) by the Financial Services Authority for intentionally mismarking his trading positions.

-News outlets reported the bank's policy regarding ordinary Iranian-Canadian citizens, July 10, 2012.
-Some one hundred personal bank accounts had been closed to this date, citing the recent ambiguous Special Economic Measure Regulation of the Canadian government.
+News outlets reported the bank's policy regarding ordinary Iranian-Canadian citizens in July 2012.
+About 100 personal bank accounts had been closed, citing the recent ambiguous Special Economic Measure Regulation of the Canadian government.
 A family in Vancouver was forced to refinance a $250,000 house mortgage in 60 days to avoid foreclosure.

 A TD Bank document became the focus of a 2012 contempt hearing in Miami federal court.
 In a civil lawsuit against TD Bank, a jury found the bank liable for aiding alleged Ponzi schemer Scott Rothstein's US$1.4 billion fraud.

 In 2015, the Canadian news website the Halifax Examiner reported that a political action committee (PAC) established by TD Bank had donated over $50,000 to the campaigns of anti-LGBT rights politicians in the United States.
 The article suggested that this was problematic given TD Bank's status as a sponsor of 41 LGBT Pride events across North America; TD Bank made no comment.
 In response to this article, on October 6, 2015, a motion was brought at the annual general meeting of Halifax Pride to sever ties with TD Bank if it did not provide a satisfactory response to the concerns; the motion was ultimately defeated.